The Things That Dreams Are Made Of: Background

-In 2007, Martin Rushent's newly resurrected Genetic Recordings label released a limited edition EP of the song containing the 'More of Mix' and 'Justus Köncke Vocal Mix Edit'.
-Concurrently Hooj Choons issued a remix of the song by DJ/producer Tommy Bisdee aka 'Kissy Sell Out'.
+In 2007, Martin Rushent's newly resurrected Genetic Recordings label released a limited edition extended play (EP) of the song containing the 'More of Mix' and 'Justus Köncke Vocal Mix Edit'.
+Concurrently Hooj Choons issued a remix of the song by the British/Canadian DJ and producer Tommy Bisdee aka Kissy Sell Out.
 Realising that the song had commercial selling power, Hooj Choons then released a full commercial version on 21 January 2008.

-Separate to the Hooj release, a version of the song remixed by British big beat group Groove Armada, appeared on their compilation album Late Night Tales: Groove Armada, released 12 March 2008 by Azuli Records.
+Separate to the Hooj release, a version of the song remixed by the English electronic music duo Groove Armada, appeared on their compilation album Late Night Tales: Groove Armada, released 12 March 2008 by Azuli Records.

 Although an officially released Human League single more than a quarter of a century after its first appearance on Dare, the band themselves did not initiate its release and have had nothing to do with the record's promotion.
-The track became popular with DJs and in clubs, gaining its own momentum through radio play on UK national BBC Radio One.
+The track became popular with DJs and in clubs, gaining its own momentum through radio play on UK national BBC Radio 1.
 After release it reached number two on the UK Dance Chart and number 17 on the UK Indie Chart in February 2008.
-It was the first return to the charts for the Human League in six years.
+It was the first return to the charts for the Human League since their single "All I Ever Wanted" in 2001.